sslater11/signbsl-to-anki/README.md

 * Click "Create Anki Deck".
 * Save the generated deck to your device.
 * Open Anki or AnkiDroid.
-* File > Import on PC.  -or- On Android, tap the three lines in top right > Import.
+* File > Import on PC  -- or -- On Android, tap the three lines in top right > Import.